Factor-Based Conditional Diffusion Model for Contextual Portfolio Optimization: Empirical Evaluations and Results

 The above findings show the importance of considering transaction fees in the construction and evaluation of portfolio strategies, whereas these fees are ignored in some studies in the literature.
-To account for transaction fees, we consider the optimization problem:
+Hence, in the following we consider the problem of class \eqref{eq:mean_risk_tc}, where transaction costs are explicitly incorporated in the optimization formulation.
+Specifically, to account for transaction fees, we consider the optimization problem:

-where $\bm{b_t}$ and $\bm{s_t}$ stand for the vectors of buying and selling amounts, per unit wealth, of the stocks due to portfolio rebalancing at time $t$ and $\omega^{d}_{t,i}$ denotes the dollar amount of stock $i$'s holding at time $t$ before portfolio rebalancing.
-Table \ref{with cost} presents the performance of the EW portfolio and the performance of the optimal portfolio of \eqref{eq:mean_variance_tc} with estimates of the mean and convariance of stock returns based on Factordiff (100, 500, and 1000 samples generated), Emp, and ShrEmp, taking into account the transaction fees.
-We can see that Factordiff outperforms the other three strategies.
-We can also observe from the bottom left panel of Figure \ref{fig:weight} that the Factordiff portfolio in \eqref{eq:mean_variance_tc} entails much smoother portfolio weights over time than the Factordiff portfolio in \eqref{eq:mean_variance}, so the former incurs much lower transaction fees, explaining its superior performance.
+where $\bm{b}$ and $\bm{s}$ stand for the vectors of buying and selling amounts, per unit wealth, of the stocks due to portfolio rebalancing and $\omega^{d}_{i}$ denotes the dollar amount of stock $i$ right before portfolio rebalancing.
+Table~\ref{mv-l1} presents the performance of the EW portfolio and the optimal portfolio of \eqref{eq:mean_variance_tc} with estimates of the mean and covariance of stock returns based on Factordiff (500, 1000, and 2000 samples generated), Emp, ShrEmp, and DCC-GARCH, taking into account transaction fees directly in the optimization objective and transaction fees are deducted in the performance evaluation.
+We can see that Factordiff consistently outperforms the other strategies across all risk-adjusted performance metrics.
+Moreover, incorporating transaction fees directly into the optimization objective plays a crucial role in stabilizing Factordiff's performance across different sample sizes.
+When transaction fees are ignored in the objective function, Factordiff is sensitive to sample size—Factordiff (500) achieves the best Sharpe ratio in Table~\ref{without cost} but suffers the sharpest decline once fees are deducted in Table~\ref{with cost}, as fewer samples yield noisier estimates and hence higher turnover.
+In contrast, under \eqref{eq:mean_variance_tc}, the transaction cost penalty regularizes portfolio weights, and Factordiff's performance remains stable from 500 to 2000 samples (e.g., Sharpe ratio ranging from 0.090 to 0.092).
+We can also observe from Figure~\ref{fig:weight_mv_l1} that the Factordiff portfolio in \eqref{eq:mean_variance_tc} entails much smoother portfolio weights over time than the Factordiff portfolio in \eqref{eq:mean_variance}, so the former incurs much lower transaction fees, explaining its superior performance.